westonganger/active_record_simple_execute/README.md

 Sanitize and Execute your raw SQL queries in ActiveRecord and Rails with a much more intuitive and shortened syntax.

+This gem is in response to a lack of proper documentation of best practices within Rails - I've [created a documentation PR](https://github.com/rails/rails/pull/53719) to resolve this but until this this is merged this gem seems necessary for the eco-system.

 # Installation

 ```ruby